babchukbohdan/softtaxi/README.md

+# Softtaxi
-# Softtaxi - is an application that allows you to order a taxi and / or work as a driver.
+_Softtaxi is an application that allows you to order a taxi and / or work as a driver._
 ## Before start app you should
 ### Install:
 * [Postgresql](https://www.postgresql.org/download)